 The PVC-free cabling is advertised as “tangle-resistant”, but unfortunately sometimes temptations are difficult to resist.
 The cords still tangles, but generally the puzzle is easily solved (let’s say 20 pieces, max?).

 The headphones come with a carrying pouch which I have attempted to use (for the first time ever), instead of messily wrapping the cord around my devices.

 But who cares about packaging?
 Who cares about environmental impact?
 Who cares about baby seals and otters dying in the ocean?
 The real question is: how do they sound?

 What’s the first thing I do with new headphones?
 I check the bass (because beats, man, beats).
 Well, first I put them in/on/around my ears, and if successful, then I test the bass.

 The verdict?
 Awesome.
-Not completely overblown like the god awful Beats by Dre (why, people, why?), and be no means subtle.
+Not completely overblown like the god-awful Beats by Dre (why, people, why?), and by no means subtle.
 The bass comes across crisp and clean – I am pleased.

 The mids and highs sound are just as clean, although the highs sound a bit recessed at times.
 Better that than harsh and screechy, I suppose.

 The sound leakage is minimal, even at higher volumes, so you don’t have to worry about people on the bus/train/subway/street staring at you for being “that asshole” blasting J-Pop.

 Overall I am not blown away to another dimension by the sound, but I am very happy with the quality.